revk/SolarSystem/Manuals/Server.md

 ## Running your own server

 The system is designed to operate using self contained devices on a site, but with the management and control provided using a back end (e.g. cloud) based server.
 The on-site devices form a private mesh WiFi network with one node acting as a gateway on a local Internet connected WiFi.
 This gateway allows the back end server access to all of the on-site devices.

+**Building and managing your own server involves some work - you may want to start using the A&A provided server at [access.me.uk](https://access.me.uk/) first.**

 ### Environment